NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``NO'': Using neural networks to capture nonlocal entrainment

 By construction, the surface and bottom fluxes of $J_{\mathbb{NN}_T}$ and $J_{\mathbb{NN}_S}$ are set to zero, ensuring that the neural network only redistributes tracers within the water column without adding or removing them from the domain.
-The inputs to $\mathbb{NN}_T$ and $\mathbb{NN}_S$ are the temperature gradient, salinity gradient, potential density gradient, and gradient Richardson number of 5 grid points within the neighborhood of the grid point intended for inference, as well as the surface buoyancy flux.
-The information of local shear is encoded in the local Richardson number $Ri$ while information regarding nonlinear seawater thermodynamics from TEOS-10~\cite{roquet_accurate_2015} is explicitly encoded in the potential density gradient inputs.
-The nonlocality of the neural networks is reflected in their dependence on the surface buoyancy flux regardless of the location of inference within the vertical column.
+The output of each neural network $\mathbb{NN}_T$ and $\mathbb{NN}_S$ consists of only a scalar value that represents the nonlocal flux at the target grid point.
+To infer the missing entrainment fluxes along the column, the same neural networks are ``convolved'' along the vertical dimension, i.e., the weights of the neural networks are shared among all vertical grid points.
+The inputs to $\mathbb{NN}_T$ and $\mathbb{NN}_S$ are the temperature gradient, salinity gradient, potential density gradient, and gradient Richardson number of five grid points within the neighborhood of the grid point intended for inference, as well as the surface buoyancy flux.
+The information of local shear is encoded in the local Richardson number $Ri$ while information regarding nonlinear seawater thermodynamics from TEOS-10~\cite{roquet_accurate_2015} is encoded in the potential density gradient inputs.
+Location-dependent inputs (neighborhood tracer gradients and $Ri$) change accordingly as the neural networks are vertically ``convolved''.
+This design makes the effect of entrainment local to the BL base, so only local information about the flow is required to predict the effects of entrainment-driven mixing.
+However, nonlocal information of the surface buoyancy flux is provided as inputs to predict the strength of the convective plumes, consistent with evidence that the entrainment fluxes scale nonlocally with air-sea fluxes~\cite{deardorff_laboratory_1980,van_roekel_kpp_2018}.
+More technical details on the neural network architecture are provided in \ref{section appendix neural network architecture}.